-3.4.
-Building and Viewing Board and Security Message Logs
+4.4.
+Building and Checking Board and Security Message Logs

-Each hardware resource in the Resource tree records events, such as power-on actions and errors, user authentication, remote console connections, security violations, log deletions or firmware upgrades...
+Each hardware resource in the Resource tree records events.
+These events could be power-on actions and errors, user authentication, remote console connections, security violations, log deletions or firmware upgrades.